An American Christian Chapter II — The Joneses

 As the kids got older, there was a shift in priorities to wealth management, politics, golf, social circles, privileged information, gossip, and power.
 It was never enough to be in a leadership position within the Church; there needed to be subjugation.
 They required people to rely on them, ask for their advice and counsel, and more than anything, they needed people to be under their “spiritual authority.”
 Spiritual authority is the catalyst used not only by the Joneses but most Evangelical leaders in America today.
 This cop-out allows for unchecked abuse in God’s name simply because of a position held in a non-profit organization.

 As I type this now, I was sent a social media post from one of them mentioning how much they are being slandered and are just brushing it off.
 This mentality is a common theme in the Jones family.
 Everyone is out to get them, but “It’s only because those people are hurt and bitter.
 They just need forgiveness.”
 There is very much a lack of understanding and self-assessment as to why someone might be hurt and bitter.
 I know that they will read this post and once again take to their pulpits or social accounts and proclaim how broken I am (Hi guys, I hope you’re doing well!) without reflecting on why.
 They’ve stalked my family and friends before, and they’ll do it again.
+And yes, stalked is the appropriate word.

 I’m sure this will be read, and an attempt will be made to reach out to me and those I associate with to try and see what’s up, but it will not be to understand, it will be to silence.
 They will not be able to discern that I’m not bitter towards them but am working out the damage done to me.
 They will not understand that I care for them as people, but disagree with how they treat others.
 They will only see what I’m writing as an attack.
 I’m saddened by this conclusion because it doesn’t have to be that way.
-I’m not trying to “cancel” them (god, I hate that word); I’m trying to describe the mental, spiritual, and sometimes physical abuse they propagate.
+I’m not trying to “cancel” them; I’m trying to describe the mental, spiritual, and sometimes physical abuse they propagate.

 (*Yes Devon, forcing people to stay awake beyond their limits is physical abuse.)